SuperCowPowers/zat/docs/examples.rst

 Streaming Outlier Detector
 --------------------------
-Here we're demonstrating a streaming outlier detection to show the use of the dataframe_cache class.
+Here we're demonstrating a streaming anomaly detection to show the use of the dataframe_cache class.
 The dataframe_cache allows us to stream data from Bro IDS into a 'time-windowed' dataframe.
 In this example we blah blah..

-- Every 5 seconds we run outlier detection
+- Every 5 seconds we run anomaly detection
 - The dataframe contains a window of data (30 seconds in this example)